Project

 October 1, 2024

-Value from Suzhou’s Food and Beverage Containers
+Creating Value from Suzhou’s Food and Beverage Containers

 The explosion of food delivery in China and the corresponding growth of single-use plastic containers, cups and food trays has led to a massive increase in plastic waste in the country.
-The JingSu initiative takes on this issue, directing food and beverage container plastic waste towards collection points that have been set up around the city and in schools.
-In the process, the project helps to reduce the flow of plastic waste into the Yangtze River.

-The initiative brings together local authorities, businesses, educational institutions, NGOs, and residents to implement a sustainable system for managing food and beverage container waste.
-This includes developing strategies and building capacity at city level to monitor, collect, sort, and recycle low-value plastic waste; raising awareness among residents; using data-driven tracking platforms to increase traceability and recyclability; and exploring innovative business models and processing solutions for low value plastics.
+The project has built capacities at the city level to monitor, collect, sort, and recycle low-value plastic waste; raised awareness among residents; and is using data-driven tracking platforms to increase traceability and recyclability; and explore innovative business models and processing solutions for low-value plastics.

 Working with local waste collector, Suzhou Urban Construction & Investment Development Co., Ltd (CTZS), JingSu has set up more than 197 drop-off points in three Suzhou districts.
 A further 101 collection points have been set up in the city’s primary and junior middle schools.
 Collection began in stages from June 2022.
-In 2023, the project partnered with office buildings, government offices, and commercial areas to receive plastic waste for recycling.
+In 2023, the project engaged with office buildings, government offices, and commercial areas to collect plastic waste for recycling.

-By integrating a collection and sorting system for single use food and beverage containers into the city’s waste management, it also increases the scope of what is considered recyclable.
+By integrating a collection and sorting system for single-use FaBCs into the city’s waste management, it also increases the scope of what is considered recyclable.

-Plastic collected under the initiative is transported to the newly upgraded Baiyangwan sorting centre, which began operations in October 2022, with a capacity for processing around 60 tonnes of all recyclables a day, which are then baled and sold to recyclers.
-By December 2023, the centre was processing over 1,200 tonnes of Food and Beverage Containers a month — well beyond its target.
+Plastic waste collected under the JingSu initiative is transported to the newly upgraded Baiyangwan sorting centre, which began operations in October 2022.
+The centre has a capacity for processing around 60 metric tonnes of all recyclables a day, which are then baled and sold to recyclers.
+By December 2023, the centre was processing over 1,200 metric tonnes of FaBCs a month — well beyond its target.